infracost/infracost-azure-devops/README.md

 It accepts the following inputs:

 - `apiKey`: Required.
 Your Infracost API key.
 It can be retrieved by running `infracost configure get api_key`.
+We recommend using your same API key in all environments.
 If you don't have one, [download Infracost](https://www.infracost.io/docs/#quick-start) and run `infracost register` to get a free API key.
 - `version`: Optional, defaults to `0.9.x`.
 [SemVer ranges](https://www.npmjs.com/package/semver#ranges) are supported, so instead of a [full version](https://github.com/infracost/infracost/releases) string, you can use `0.9.x`.
 This enables you to automatically get the latest backward compatible changes in the 0.9 release (e.g. new resources or bug fixes).
 - `currency`: Optional.
 Convert output from USD to your preferred [ISO 4217 currency](https://en.wikipedia.org/wiki/ISO_4217#Active_codes), e.g. EUR, BRL or INR.
 - `pricingApiEndpoint`: Optional.
 For [self-hosted](https://www.infracost.io/docs/cloud_pricing_api/self_hosted) users, endpoint of the Cloud Pricing API, e.g. https://cloud-pricing-api.